ROMILLAKHANI256/GameEngine/Readme.md

-# Assignment 4: Rendering a 3D Cube with Textures
+# Assignment 4: Rendering a 3D Cube with Phong Lighting and User Input with camera movements and Light Movements
 ##  Overview
 This project is a simple OpenGL setup using **C# with OpenTK**.
 It opens a blank window and renders a basic **3D rectangle with a brick texture** in the center of the screen.